Students are required to take a minimum of 60 credits beyond the B.A./B.S.:

 • 9 credits in dissertation research.

 Students entering with an M.A./M.S. in an appropriate area as determined by the department must take a minimum of 30 credits: 21 in courses proper and 9 in dissertation research.
-All transfer credit must be in accord with the rules of the Office of Graduate Studies; approval of transferred degrees and courses is at the discretion of the Committee on Graduate Studies of the Department of Linguistics and Cognitive Science.
+All transfer credit must be in accord with the rules of the Graduate College; approval of transferred degrees and courses is at the discretion of the Committee on Graduate Studies of the Department of Linguistics and Cognitive Science.

 Included in the 51 credits must be the following: